Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 The Quetzal-CoaTL library is generic in 3 ways:

 ### 1 - Algorithm and Data-Structure Interoperability

 Each algorithm is written to be **data-structure agnostic**.

 This allows a single function to operate on many different classes of data structures.
+In other words you can import a **quetzal** algorithm in your code without being invaded by new data-structures.

 This decoupling has a huge impact on the code size, falling from \f$O(M*N)\f$ to \f$O(M+N)\f$, \f$M\f$ being the number of algorithms and \f$N\f$ the number of data structures.

+@note
 This is important for researchers in computational biology: for 20 algorithms and 5 data-structures, it is the difference between having to write, debug, document and maintain 100 functions versus 25.
 And this difference grows faster and faster with the number of algorithms and data-structures.